graup/me/beliefs.md

 This is a work in progress.

 - **Say Yes.**
 Maximize opportunities for great outcomes.
+You cannot know when lightning will strike, but you can try to be on top of the mountain.

 - **Don’t worry.**
-When in doubt, not worrying is better than worrying.
 Not worrying too much gives you peace of mind and opportunities to experience new things.

 - **Enjoy life.**
 Find pleasure in every detail.
 Don't complain about small things.